kbengine/kbengine.github.com/docs/documentations/onlinedebugging.md

 	* eventprofile: Events that occurred within a period of time statistics

 	* mercuryprofile: Processing of the network within a period of time for analysis

+* Enter watcher tab, where you can monitor the status of various runtime server.

+For details, please see: [GuiConsole]

 <img class="screenshots-img" src="{{ site.baseurl }}/assets/img/screenshots/guiconsole_debug.jpg">